cakama3a/Gamepadla/README.md

 # Gamepadla
-Gamepads latency tester and polling rate program/n Based on the method of: https://github.com/chrizonix/XInputTest
+Gamepads latency tester and polling rate program
+Based on the method of: https://github.com/chrizonix/XInputTest

     ██████╗  █████╗ ███╗   ███╗███████╗██████╗  █████╗ ██████╗ ██╗      █████╗
    ██╔════╝ ██╔══██╗████╗ ████║██╔════╝██╔══██╗██╔══██╗██╔══██╗██║     ██╔══██╗